-- you cannot afford is wrong but for different reasons, either your individual well-being (egoism) or the general welfare or happiness of society (utilitarianism).
-On a more in-depth analysis, will the justification of the utilitarian work for the egoist, and vice versa? - 5.
-Come up with an example or two of an ethical choice where two theories would tell you to do the same thing but for different reasons.
+- wrong but for different reasons, either your individual well-being (egoism) or the general welfare or happiness of society (utilitarianism).
+On a more indepth analysis, will the justification of the utilitarian work for the egoist, and vice versa? - 5.
+Come up with an example or two of an ethical choice where two theories would tell you to do the same thing, but for different reasons.
 Explain how each theory justifies the choice. - 6.
 Come up with some examples of ethical choices where two theories might recommend different courses of action.
 Explain why they differ in the advice they would give you.